cmkobel/cmkobel.github.io/_pages/cv.md

   - Infection tracking and surveillance of carbapenemase and vancomycinase producing entero-bacteria.
   - Development of pipeline and phylodynamic analysis for governmental large scale sequencing of SARS-CoV-2.
   - Teaching and communication across a diverse field professionals.
-    - Course in Microbiology at Aarhus University Hospital 2021 for MDs specializing in Microbiology | Rapid long-read sequencing of clinical isolates.
+    - Course in Microbiology for MDs specializing in Microbiology "Rapid long-read sequencing of clinical isolates".
   - Management of student employees.
   - Co-authorship of several research papers.